tagion/tagion/documents/architecture/Network_Architecture.md

 - Main services
 	- [Tagion](/documents/architecture/Tagion.md) is the service which handles the all the services related to the rest of the services (And run the HashGraph).
 	- [Tagion Factory](/documents/architecture/TagionFactory.md) This services takes care of the *mode* in which the network is started.
+    - [Input Validator](/documents/architecture/InputValidator.md) This service handle the data-stream input to the network.
+    - [Contract Verifier](/documents/architecture/ContractVerifier.md) service is responsible for receiving contracts, ensuring a valid data format of HiRPC requests and compliance with the HiRPC protocol before it is executed in the system.
+	- [Collector](/documents/architecture/Collector.md) service is responsible for collecting input data for a Contract and ensuring the data is valid and signed before the contract is executed by the TVM.
 	- [TVM](/documents/architecture/TVM.md) ("Tagion Virtual Machine") is responsible for executing the instructions in the contract ensuring the contracts are compliant with Consensus Rules producing outputs and sending new contracts to the Epoch Creator.
+	- [Transcript](/documents/architecture/Transcript.md) service is responsible for producing a Recorder ensuring correct inputs and output archives including no double input and output in the same Epoch and sending it to the DART.
+	- [Epoch Creator](/documents/architecture/EpochCreator.md) service is responsible for resolving the Hashgraph and producing a consensus ordered list of events, an Epoch.
 	- [DART](/documents/architecture/DART.md "Distributed Archive of Random Transactions") service is reponsible for executing data-base instruction and read/write to the physical file system.
 	- [Replicator](/documents/architecture/Replicator.md) service is responsible for keeping record of the database instructions both to undo, replay and publish the instructions sequantially.
-	- [Contract Interface](/documents/architecture/ContractInterface.md) service is responsible for receiving contracts, ensuring a valid data format of HiRPC requests and compliance with the HiRPC protocol before it is executed in the system.
-	- [Collector](/documents/architecture/Collector.md) service is responsible for collecting input data for a Contract and ensuring the data is valid and signed before the contract is executed by the TVM.
-	- [Transcript](/documents/architecture/Transcript.md) service is responsible for producing a Recorder ensuring correct inputs and output archives including no double input and output in the same Epoch and sending it to the DART.
-	- [Epoch Creator](/documents/architecture/EpochCreator.md) service is responsible for resolving the Hashgraph and producing a consensus ordered list of events, an Epoch.
-	- [Epoch Dump](/documents/architecture/EpochDump.md) Service is responsible for writing the Epoch to a file as a backup.
 	- [Node Interface](/documents/architecture/NodeInterface.md) service is responsible for handling and routing requests to and from the p2p node network.

 * Support services
 	- [Logger](/documents/architecture/Logger.md) takes care of handling the logger information for all the services.
 	- [Logger Subscription](/documents/architecture/LoggerSubscription.md) The logger subscript take care of handling remote logger and event logging.
 	- [Monitor](/documents/architecture/Monitor.md) Monitor interface to display the state of the HashGraph.
+	- [Epoch Dump](/documents/architecture/EpochDump.md) Service is responsible for writing the Epoch to a file as a backup.

 ## Data Message flow